rawlink/ansipull/README.md

 # Ansipull

 There is very little good information out there on how to set up ansible pull.
 I put this together as a better practice than what I have seen in other online examples.
-You will need to have a basic understanding of how to use ansible.
-Ansible's [Getting Started](http://docs.ansible.com/intro_getting_started.html) and [Best Practices](http://docs.ansible.com/playbooks_best_practices.html) would be great places to start.
+You will need to have a basic understanding of how to use Ansible before you start.
+Ansible's [Getting Started](http://docs.ansible.com/intro_getting_started.html) and [Best Practices](http://docs.ansible.com/playbooks_best_practices.html) are great places to start.

 Ansipull was designed to store your ansible-pull repo in a private git repository with key based authentication and all sensitive information stored using ansible vault with a single password.
 This allows you to keep your ansible-pull repo in a private BitBucket repo for example.
 For the truly paranoid you can keep your repo in a totally private repo.
 Alternatively, if your repo is behind layers of firewall you can remove the key based authentication with a few minor modifications.